kserve/open-inference-protocol/README.md

 # Open Inference Protocol Specification

-The Open Inference Protocol specification describes the cross machine learning model serving runtime inference requirements and expectations for all implementations.
+The Open Inference Protocol(OIP) specification defines a standard protocol for performing machine learning model inference across serving runtimes for different ML frameworks.
+The protocol facilitates the implementation of a standardized and high performance data plane, promoting interoperability among model serving runtimes.
+The specification enables the creation of cohesive inference experience, enpowering the development of versatile client or benchmarking tools that can work with all supported serving runtimes.

 - The inference REST [specification](./specification/protocol/inference_rest.md)
 - The inference gRPC [specification](./specification/protocol/inference_grpc.md)